marq24/emacberry.com/_docs/2300-osmoffline.md

 >supported by [Mapsforge & VTM](http://mapsforge.org/)

 # Overview

-With the new build of GPSLogger II you will find a new "OpenMapData Provider" called **OpenStreetMap (Offline)** - you will find it at the end of the map provider list.
+In GPSLogger II you will find a "OpenMapData Provider" called **OpenStreetMap (Offline)** in the map provider list.
 Once you have selected the OpenStreetMap Offline provider the new map source is active... **but** you could/should configure it.

-As always in GPSLogger II a new feature will bring some additional options via the Settings - for the OpenStreetMap Offline maps you will find the new section **Offline OpenStreetMap Settings** which allows you to adjust the rendering of the offline OpenStreetMap data... **but** before you will be able to use the full power of the new feature you will **need** to download *.map data files **to your device first!**.
+As always in GPSLogger II a function bring some additional options via the Settings - for the OpenStreetMap Offline maps you will find the own section **Offline OpenStreetMap Settings** which allows you to adjust the rendering of the offline OpenStreetMap data... **but** before you will be able to use the full power of the new feature you will **need** to download *.map data files **to your device first!**.

 # OSM Mapsforge Format